GenericMappingTools/gmt/sandbox/docs_rst/source/grdfilter.rst

     (**g**) Gaussian: Weights are given by the Gaussian function, where *width* is 6 times the conventional Gaussian sigma.

+    (**f**) Custom: Weights are given by the precomputed values in the filter weight grid file *weight*, which must have odd dimensions;
+    also requires **-D0** and output spacing must match input spacing or be integer multiples.

+    (**o**) Operator: Weights are given by the precomputed values in the filter weight grid file *weight*, which must have odd dimensions;
+    also requires **-D0** and output spacing must match input spacing or be integer multiples.
+Weights are assumed to sum to zero so no accumulation of weight sums and normalization will be done.

     Non-convolution filters are:

     (**m**) Median: Returns median value.
 To select another quantile